m0rpan/G1APILAB/ino/public/Readme.md

-## Ino's attempt
+## Zone distribution attempt
 This was for a group assigment, of which we were doing some implementation.
 Our project a device that measures sunlight, humidity and temperature.
 And once the device has read this data it would recommened a plant based on this data.
 To contibute to my group, i tried to use a trefel api to determine the zones distrubition of the plant as i thought this would be usefull for insight(our device also has a information section about the plant).
-Sadly, I did not get mine to work properl.
+Sadly, I did not get mine to work properly.

 ## Why the project is useful
 This was a learning experince on what work goes in to being a designer and a hardcore lesson on programming.